-How to Make the Whites of Your Eyes Look Even Whiter
+Have Yellow Eyes?
+Here’s How to Make them White Again

 Plenty of Fluids: Dehydration can really take a toll on the whites of your eyes, which is why drinking plenty of water is extremely important.

-Shimmery White Shadow: Using a shimmering white eye shadow just in the inner corners of your eyes can make a world of difference.
-Besides brightening up the darkest, shadowed place on your face, you’ll be brightening your yellow or red eyes, too, making everything fresh!
+Shimmery White Shadow: Using a shimmering white eyeshadow just in the inner corners of your eyes can make a world of difference.
+Besides brightening up the darkest, shadowed place on your face, you’ll be brightening your yellow or red eyes, too, making everything appear fresh!

 Blue Eyeliner or Mascara: For an approach with makeup, take out your favorite blue eyeliner or mascara.
 In the same way that blue eye drops will counteract the yellow and white colors, so will blue makeup.
 Applying blue liner along the bottom lash line will be especially effective.
 Tap some concealer on your upper and lower eyelids as well, Dr. Wu recommends.